 Generally, comparison shopping is a useful strategy when it comes to selecting a store card as well.

-How to use your credit card
+How do I use my credit card responsibly?

 Don't use credit cards for repaying debt that you struggle with